-Technologies: Jira, Jira Service Desk, Confluence
+Technologies: Jira, Jira Service Management, Confluence

 "Our experience of working with New Verve Consulting has been incredibly positive.
 From initial engagement they took time to understand our organisation, it's aims, objectives, structure and processes so that they could become a valuable partner to us in delivering consulting and services.
 At each stage of engagement we've had involvement from relevant subject matter experts and had good open channels of communication during the iterative development of our helpdesk solution.
 In all our conversations the consultants have been incredibly positive and focused on delivering what what we need."- Stephen Neil, Applications Lead